sayakghorai34/Library-Management-System/README.md

-server2.js is just a checking file to see if the server is running or not.
-It is not a part of the project.
+Go to the link for the UI-Preview: [fronend/README.md](https://github.com/sayakghorai34/Library-Management-System/blob/main/frontend/README.md)

 ## How to run the project
 1. Clone the repository
 2. Open the terminal and navigate to the project directory